step21/tvlt1421_ubuntu/README.md

     $ bash thinkvision-set-left.bash off

-Best to create an alias for these so you can use them quickly git
+Best to create an alias for these so you can use them quickly

 # To fit your needs

-Unless you are running an X1 carbon you might need to make this fit your needs
+Depending on setup, regex and/or modelines might have to be adjusted.

 Run